AmethystDev2713/Lets-Make-A-CPU/README.md

 ![Counter Mechanism](https://github.com/AmethystDev2713/Lets-Make-A-CPU/blob/ab6a6b68f70642fe8158aaab21de44a28fcc2fd5/Images/Not%20Found.png "Counter Mechanism")

 After that, we need to be able to tell when the instruction starts, when a number is inputted, and when the input wires turn off.
-When they do, the counter mechanism will turn on, resetting the flag and counter.
+When they do, the counter mechanism will output the “done” signal and resetting the flag and counter.

 ![Register Reset + Load](https://github.com/AmethystDev2713/Lets-Make-A-CPU/blob/ab6a6b68f70642fe8158aaab21de44a28fcc2fd5/Images/Not%20Found.png "Register Reset + Load")